stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 14 (P4L3) - White-box Testing.md

 ## Condition Coverage

 **Condition coverage** refers to the individual conditions in the program and are measured based on the number of conditions that are both true and false versus the total number of conditions.

+## Modified Condition/Decision Coverage

+**MC/DC (modified condition/decision coverage)** refers to testing important combinations of conditions and limiting test costs.
+This type of testing extends branch and decision coverage with the requirement that _each_ condition should affect the decision outcome independently.